The Rebuilding Compass • Recovery Education

 Overload

-Too many simultaneous problems overwhelm the brain's ability to prioritize.
+Too many simultaneous problems can overwhelm the brain's ability to prioritize.

 What Stabilization Looks Like